profound-labs/buddhadhamma-gitbook/ch1_five_aggregates.md

 found.
 All that remains are the various parts, each of which is given its own specific name.

-This fact implies that the ‘self ’ or ‘entity’ of a vehicle does not exist separate from its constituent parts.
+This fact implies that the ‘self’ or ‘entity’ of a vehicle does not exist separate from its constituent parts.
 The term ‘car,’ for instance, is simply a conventional designation.
 Moreover, all of those constituent parts may also be separated into further parts, none of which possesses